Shimla: Simla as the 'summer capital' of the British Raj

-During the "Hot Weather", Shimla was also the headquarters of the Commander-in-Chief, India, the head of the Indian Army, and many departments of the government.
+During the "Hot Weather", Shimla was also the headquarters of the Commander-in-Chief, India, the head of the Indian Army, and many departments of the Government of India.
 The summer capital of the regional Government of the Punjab moved from Murree, in modern-day Pakistan, to Shimla in 1876.
 They were joined by many of the British wives and daughters of the men who remained on the plains.
 Together these formed the Shimla Society, which, according to Charles Allen, "was as close as British India ever came to having an upper crust."
 This may have been helped by the fact that it was very expensive, having an ideal climate and thus being desirable, as well as having limited accommodation.
 British soldiers, merchants, and civil servants moved here each year to escape from the heat during summer in the Indo-Gangetic plain.
 The presence of many bachelors and unattached men, as well as the many women passing the hot weather there, gave Shimla a reputation for adultery, and at least gossip about adultery: as Rudyard Kipling said in a letter cited by Allen, it had a reputation for "frivolity, gossip, and intrigue".

 The 500 ft Lower Bazaar tunnel was built in 1905 and christened Khachhar Surang.
 The Elysium Tunnel (now known as the Auckland Tunnel), about 120 ft in length, was also built in 1905.

 The Simla Convention, an ambiguous treaty concerning the status of Tibet negotiated by representatives of the Republic of China, Tibet and Great Britain was signed in Simla in 1913 and 1914.
 At the convention a demarcation line between Tibet and the North-east region of India was proposed by Sir Henry McMahon.
 The line came to be known as McMahon Line and is currently the effective boundary between China and India, although its legal status is disputed by the Chinese government.
 This was also the site of a series of talks held by Viceroy Wavell to discuss a plan for the independence of India with the Indian political leaders of the time.
 Known as the Simla Conference, the talks failed to bring about a resolution.

 Shimla was the capital city in exile of British Burma (present-day Myanmar) from 1942 to 1945.